jorgep19/blog/introToWhenJS/README.md

 ## Promises Chainning

 When creating a complex application you would probably run into an scenario that requires multiple asynchronous operations to occur sequentially.
-For example do a read from the database use that data to do some computation on memory and then save the results to the database.
+For example one needs to do a read from the database, use that data fetched to do some computation, and then save the results to the database.
 When working with callbacks this will require nesting callback which not only makes your code base a pain to maintain but also makes _"eating errors"_ fairly easy.
 Promises solve this problem by the use of _chaining_. `.then(func)` returns a promise of the value returned by _func_, if _func_ returns a promise it will return `.then(func)` will return the same promise.
 We can leverage this to achieve our sequential example with code shown below:

 ```
 // readFromDB asynchronously fetches data from the database and returns a promise